Ramcharitmanas: Jay and Vijay

-The brothers Jay and Vijay are the two favoured gate keepers of Hari.
-Due to a curse, by the Brahmin Sanaka and his three brothers, Jay and Vijay were born in the species of the demons.
-One took the birth of Hiranyakashipu and the other was born as Hiranyaksha.
-The Supreme incarnated Himself as Varaha in order to kill Hiranyaksha, while incarnating as Narasimha to kill Hiranyakashipu.
-Even though these brothers are killed by Hari Himself, they do not attain liberation as the Brahman's had cursed them to three births and so were reborn as the powerful demons Ravana and Kumbhakarna.
-Hari took a human incarnation, as Rama, to kill Ravana and Kumbhakarna.
+The brothers Jay and Vijay are the two favoured gate keepers of Vishnu.
+Due to a curse by the four Kumaras, Jay and Vijay were born as demons.
+One took the birth of Ravana and the other was born as Kumbhakarna.
+Vishnu then incarnated as Rama to kill Ravana and Kumbhakarna.

 The Curse of Nārad Muni

-Nārad Muni was wandering in Himalayan mountains and begins to think about Vishnu.
+Nārad Muni was wandering in the Himalayan mountains and begins to think of Vishnu.
 He instantly falls into a deep meditative trance.
 Seeing the sage's state, Indra becomes apprehensive as he sees Nārad's trance as a threat to his own position as the chief of demigods in heaven.
 Indra asks Kamadeva to disturb Nārad's trance.
-He creates an illusion of fragrant flowers, delightful breezes and such.
-Heavenly damsels are called but all this has no effect on the sage.
-Kamadeva accepts defeat and falls at Nārad's feet, addressing him with deep humility.
-He recalls all that happened to Shiva and becomes puffed up with pride of his defeating of Kamadeva.
-Shiva admonishes him not to repeat the story to Hari.
+Unable to defeat Narada, Kamadeva falls at Nārad's feet, addressing him with deep humility.
+Narada recalls all that happened to Shiva and becomes prideful of defeating Kamadeva.
+Shiva admonishes him not to repeat the story to Vishnu.

 Nārad visits Vishnu at his abode and unable to control his pride, re-tells his episode with Kamadeva, ignoring all that Shiva had advised.
 Vishnu further fans Nārad's pride by telling him that his steadfast vow of celibacy is so strong that he can never be smitten.
 Nārad then departs Vishnu's abode.
-Hari tells Laksmi that he has a plan and sets his illusory powers (maya) into operation.
+Vishnu tells Laksmi that he has a plan and sets his illusory powers (maya) into operation.
 As Nārad departs Vaikuntha, Vishnu creates a beautiful illusory city with illusionary inhabitants.
 The city is ruled by King Sheelanidhi, who has a beautiful daughter called Vishvamohini.
 Nārad is intrigued with the city and decides to visit the king.
 Nārad sees the king's daughter and falls in love with her.
 The king explains that he wishes to marry his daughter to a suitable man.
 Nārad devises a plot to get the princess to choose him.